 We need to:

-- Measure informal learning all other types of learning
+- Measure informal learning and all other types of learning;

-- Link all the stakeholders in the process from learning to employment in a continuous process
+- Link all the stakeholders in the process from learning to employment, into a continuous process;

 - Focus on the person, how they think and what they can do, not only for an organisation but for themselves and the world.